 What we’re doing

-Feathers Restaurant will be open to serve a range of hot and cold food, including sandwiches, homemade pasties and chips.
+When the Trust re re-opens, Feathers Restaurant will be open to serve a range of hot and cold food, including sandwiches, homemade pasties and chips to those visiting the Trust.
 The menu will change each day and you can select from the restaurant when you visit.
-The restaurant tables inside won’t be in use, however, those purchasing food from the restaurant can use the tables outside on the area above under the trees, which will be disinfected between each customer

 The lack of income from being closed and now having to limit daily visitor numbers is severely impacting our ability to carry out our conservation work, please help us continue our mission – the conservation of birds of prey.
 We have made strides with this in the past and it is frightening to think we won’t be able to continue to do the same for the future.
 Please help us by donating to our Recovery Action Fund.